paul-ridgway/stash-clone-tool/README.md

 [![Build Status](https://travis-ci.org/paul-ridgway/stash-clone-tool.svg?branch=master)](https://travis-ci.org/paul-ridgway/stash-clone-tool)

 # Stash Clone Tool
-Clones all repositories in all projects a user has access to from a stash server.
+Clones all repositories in all projects a user has access to from a stash/bitbucket server.

 Simple to use, enter the stash url, username and password.